Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/edit/stroke_menu.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Stroke --> Clean Up --> Boundary Strokes, Boundary Strokes All Frames`

-Removes boundary strokes used by the Fill Tool.
+Removes boundary strokes used by the *Fill* tool.
-See :doc:`Fill Tool </grease_pencil/modes/draw/tool_settings/fill>` for more information.
+See :doc:`Fill tool </grease_pencil/modes/draw/tool_settings/fill>` for more information.

 Mode
    Active Frame Only